 A very common way of sharing iOS builds is through TestFlight.
 Generally, these will be set up as shared accounts.
-This article goes through the process of how you access those shared accounts and some best practices as well.
+This article goes through the process of how you access those shared accounts, as well as best practices.

 For iOS 13 users, if you are unable to sign out of the Apple ID (the username is greyed out) scroll down to "For iOS 13 users" to fix this issue.